googlefonts/colr-gradients-spec/colr-gradients-spec.md

 ##### Acyclic Graphs Only

-`PaintColrGlyph` allows recursive composition of COLR glyphs.
+`PaintColrSlice` allows recursive composition of COLR glyphs.
 This is desirable for reusable parts but introduces the possibility of a cyclic graph.
-Implementations should track the COLR gids they have seen in processing and fail if a gid is reached repeatedly.
+Implementations should track the COLR gids they have seen in processing and fail if a cycle is detected.

 ##### Bounded Layers Only